Who are we?

 TALA is Sustainable Style and has quickly become widely renowned for its sustainability, diverse audience and flattering fits.
 By blurring the line between activewear and casual wear, each collection aims to bring the on-trend staples through a unique but innately affordable approach to sustainable fashion.

 Where do we produce our products?

-Wherever possible, our garments are produced and hand finished in Portugal where a number of steps have been taken to ensure every step of the process is as sustainable as possible.
-Partnering with a world-leading facility has ensured that the garments not only fulfil the functionality demanded by the customer but also lessen the footprint by spinning the required yarn and fibres on site (3).
+The majority if our garments are produced and hand finished in Europe where a number of steps have been taken to ensure every step of the process is as sustainable as possible.
+Partnering with world-leading facilities has ensured that the garments not only fulfil the functionality demanded by the customer but also lessen the footprint by spinning the required yarn and fibres on site (3).